astroband/astrograph/README.md

 # TODO

-3. Abstraction over dataloader
+0. AssetType + Trustline flags
-2. Data fields in account results + watch
+1. Fast rewind to last ledger - ?
-3. Fast rewind to last ledger - ?
+2. Send updates to all accounts on gap
-4. Filter updates by request (do not query accounts which are not currently observed and/or not passed to ctx)
+3. Filter updates by request (do not query accounts which are not currently observed and/or not passed to ctx)
-5. Monitor entity deletion.
+4. Monitor entity deletion.
-6. Proper error handling
+5. Proper error handling

-10. extract sqlhooks, extract dataloader-generic
+6. extract sqlhooks